 - Impact Stress – flying objects, rocks, golf balls, birds…

-- Twisting Stress – building structure shifting or window frame shagging.
+- Twisting Stress – building structure shifting or window frame sagging.

 The first reason is the only one where window film may be involved.
 The use of certain window films can increase the amount of heat absorbed into the glass which can cause thermal stress.

-However, there are many other factors that can play into this, such as partial shaded windows, drapes too close to the glass, signs and decals on the windows, HVAC vents pointed at the glass.
-Also, there are different kinds of glass such as tempered, clear, tinted and annealed which all have different rates and which they absorb heat.
+However, there are many other factors that can play into this, such as partially shaded windows, drapes too close to the glass, signs, and decals on the windows, HVAC vents pointed at the glass.
+Also, there are different kinds of glass such as tempered, clear, tinted, and annealed which all have different rates and which they absorb heat.